kahnwong/docs.karnwong.me/docs/knowledge-base/utilities.md

 ## Misc
 - [10 Minute Mail](https://10minutemail.com/)
+- [endoflife.date](https://endoflife.date/) - endoflife.date is a community-maintained project to document end-of-life dates, and support lifecycles of various products.
+- [ExitReviews](https://www.exitreviews.com/) - Learn how long products last, where they break, and how to fix them.
 - [hunter](https://hunter.io) - Hunter lets you find professional email addresses in seconds and connect with the people that matter for your business.
 - [Monkeytype](https://monkeytype.com) - Monkeytype is a minimalistic typing test, featuring many test modes, an account system to save your typing speed history and user configurable features like themes, a smooth caret and more.
 - [Notion style avatar generator](http://cvbox.org/)